 Transfers.
 We don’t accept direct transfers from other Doctor of Physical Therapy programs.
 If you’re interested in transferring, please apply and compete for a position through the admissions process.
 If we offer you a position, we’ll review your previous coursework to see if we can award credit.

-Each UT Southwestern School of Health Professions student must be able to:
+Each UT Southwestern School of Health Professions degree candidate must be able to:

 - Attend scheduled classes and laboratory sessions and be present for examination and testing.